Jag-commits/CharacterStatGame/README.md

+Create a virtual environment with python in your desired location

+pip-install flask to the virtual environment

 Use server_run.bat to start the file, it runs the flask server from the Backend.py file.

 Use the longer http link, as this loads the images properly.